MicrosoftDocs/power-platform/power-platform/admin/environment-groups.md

 > All rules are equally applied to all environments in the group.

 ## Route environments to your environment group
-With your environment group set up, it can now serve as the home for all new personal Developer environments that are created through environment routing.
-This provides the assurance that all of those new Developer environments that are created automatically are pre-configured and meet baseline requirements from the start.
+With your environment group set up, it can now serve as the home for all new personal Developer environments that are created by *default environment routing*.
+This provides the assurance that all newly created Developer environments are automatically pre-configured to meet baseline requirements from the start.

 1. Return to the **Environment groups** page.
 2. Select the **Environment Routing** button in the command bar.
-3. Under the *Environment group* section, select the group you want your new Developer environments to be located in.
+3. Under the *Environment group* section, select the group you want your new Developer environments to be created in.
 4. Click **Save**.

-[Screenshot of the Environment Routing panel]

 > [!NOTE]
-> For Developer environments in the 'Personal Productivity' group, the sharing limit cannot be changed within individual environment settings.
+> For Developer environments in the *Personal Productivity* group, the sharing limit cannot be changed within individual environment settings.
 The same applies to other rules.
 To make changes, adjust the rule and the change will apply to all environments in the group.

-[Screenshot of the disabled ME panel]

 ## Add environments to your environment group
-You can manually add environments to the 'Personal Productivity' group if you have existing developer environments that belong there.
+You can manually add environments to the *Personal Productivity* group if you have existing Developer environments that also belong there.

-1. Select the **Personal Productivity** group.
+1. Select the *Personal Productivity* group.
-2. Click the *Add environments* button in the command bar.
+2. Click the **Add environments** button in the command bar.
-3. Select the environment from the list of Managed Environments.
+3. Select a single environment from the list of Managed Environments.
 6. Click **Add**.

 > [!NOTE]
+> An environment can only belong to a single environment group.
 > Only Managed Environments can be added to an environment group.
+> Any environment type (ex.
+Production, Developer, Sandbox, etc.) can be added to an environment group.
 > It may take up to a minute for the environment to be added.
 You'll need to refresh the list manually to see it.

-You can also create environments into the group in the Power Platform admin center.
+You can also manually create environments into the group in the Power Platform admin center.

-1. Go to the *Environments* page.
+1. Go to the **Environments** page.
 2. Click *New* in the command bar.
-3. Select the **group** you want to create the environment is.
+3. Select the **group** where you want to create the environment in.
 4. Enter the other details.
 7. Click **Save**.

-[Screenshot of environment creation]

 ## Remove an environment from your environment group
 You always have the option to remove an environment from a group if it now warrants unique governance or if it was simply placed there by accident.